Gleyber Torres Player Props: Yankees vs. Rockies

-Gleyber Torres -- batting .325 in his past 10 games -- will be in action for the New York Yankees versus the Colorado Rockies, with Connor Seabold on the hill, on July 15 at 8:10 PM ET.
+On Sunday, Gleyber Torres (.512 slugging percentage in past 10 games, including one home run) and the New York Yankees play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:10 PM ET.

-In his last game, he had three hits (going 3-for-4) against the Rockies.
+In his last game, he strung together two hits (going 2-for-5 with a triple and an RBI) against the Rockies.

 Gleyber Torres Game Info & Props vs. the Rockies